 Kennedy Yanko: Before Words.
 Contributions by Lucy Mensah, Juana Williams, and Kennedy Yanko.
 Published by UICA and Kavi Gupta, 2019.
 Perfect bound softcover with velvet finish, 44 pages, 8.5 x 11 inches.
-Background image courtesy of UICA and the artist.
+Background image and exhibition text courtesy of UICA and the artist.

 The touch of experience

-Yanko’s works speak to the reader and echo through the publication design.
-The cover has a velvet finish, akin to texture of the paint skins in the work.
-The inside cover and one spread—a visual divide between sections of content—are filled with a warm clay color, similar to many of the colors in Before Words.
-These fields of color are a gesture toward abstraction and the possibilities of material.
+Yanko’s works speak to the reader through the publication design.
+The cover has a velvet finish, akin to the suggestive tactility of the paint skins in the work.
+The inside cover and a dividing spread—a visual separation between sections of content—consist of just a warm clay color, similar to many of the colors in Before Words.
+These immersive color fields are a gesture toward abstraction and the possibilities of material.

 Yanko’s material juxtapositions are full of contradiction—delicate wrinkles and lines, in hard metal; abstraction made from figurative skin; scrap as fine art; paint as sculpture.

 To match the lyricism and unexpected congruities of her work, the typography features Orpheus Pro, a precise yet flowing typeface; Cardo, a classical serif; and Grotesque MT, an industrial sans serif.